 Investors pay a management expense ratio for ETFs, so the fund is professionally managed.

 ETFs can contain hundreds or thousands of stocks and bonds, so investors need to inform themselves of the industries, sectors, or index being tracked rather than the individual companies.
+However, ETFs are inherently more diversified, which is an advantage.

 What is Your Risk Tolerance?